 Facilities on campus including stair lifts, ramps and accessible toilets.
 The location of these facilities is marked on the campus maps.

 Support for Supervisors

-The Office of Equity and Diversity can assist supervisors with understanding their obligations under the Disability Policy and talking through what options are available.
+The Work, Health and Safety office can assist supervisors with understanding their obligations under the Disability Policy and talking through what options are available.
 The Supervisors Toolkit is now available and links to further resources are listed below.